-Also, keep in mind that the cost of devices is dropping rapidly and that this will contribute to increasing of VR usage.
-Still, great customer feedback comes when VR content and hardware are set up for such a goal: when customers are insentivized at the end of VR content to use the promo code, or direct shopping or sharing on social media.
+Also, keep in mind that the cost of VR devices is dropping rapidly and that this will contribute to increasing of VR usage.
+Still, great customer feedback comes when VR content and hardware are set up for such a goal: when customers are incentivized at the end of the VR content to use the promo code, or direct shopping or sharing on social media.

 Promising research in the field of brain-to-brain communications could open up the doors to additional avenues of service and all these initiatives are contributing to accelerating VR innovation.
 Brain stimuli can be researched better thanks to VR as people look where and how people’s facial muscles, neck, eyes and other senses interact with the content.

-In order for VR to become widely available for customer service, devices need to become cost-effective and widely available.
+In order for VR to become widely available for customer service operations, VR devices need to become cost-effective and widely available.
 VR technology needs to be integrated into business applications, and customers need to learn to accept VR as a medium of interaction for service requests.

 “I would like to see, explore and configure a car to my preference at scale using immersive technology (VR/AR) prior to purchase.”

 A massive 82% of respondents agreed with the statement, with only 5% disagreeing.
-Support for VR/AR technologies in automotive retail was strongest in the 25-34 age bracket, though all age ranges showing strong support for the statement
+Support for VR and AR technologies in automotive retail was strongest in the 25-34 age bracket, though all age ranges showing strong support for the statement

 Almost two thirds of people polled stated that they would be more likely to visit a dealership if they could interact with immersive technology there.
 50% of people stated that they would be more inclined to look dealer’s car offers if those immersive technologies on offer were VR and AR, whereas for 78% of interviewed this statement is true, “I would expect to feel a greater sense of connection with a brand when using immersive technologies such as VR/AR versus other mediums.”